This post may contain affiliate links. Please read our disclosure policy.

-In a large saucepan, gently stir together the peaches, water and sugar.
+- In a large saucepan, gently stir together the peaches and sugar.
 Add butter.
 Bring to a boil over medium-high heat, then turn it down to medium.
 Stir occasionally.
 Simmer until the peaches start to release their juices, about 4 minutes.
 Or longer if you start reading something else and lose track of time.
-It’ll still tastes just as good!
-Pour into baking dish (9 ½ x 13 ½ inches)
+It’ll still taste just as good!
+Pour into baking dish (9 ½ x 13 ½ inches).

 To make the dough:

-Stir together flour and salt.
-Add the shortening.
-Using a pastry blender or fork, cut the shortening into the flour until the mixture resembles course crumbs.
+- Stir together flour and salt.
+Add the unsalted butter or shortening.
+Using a pastry blender or fork, cut the butter or shortening into the flour until the mixture resembles course crumbs.

-Center the dough on the dish and fold edges and “tuck it neatly into place”.
+- Center the dough on the filled baking dish.
+Fold edges and “tuck it neatly into place”.
 Cut slits with a greased paring knife.
 Sprinkle 1 tablespoon of sugar over the top of the pastry.

-Bake for 20 minutes in pre-heated oven.
-Reduce heat to 375°.
-Continue baking 15 to 20 minutes longer, or until the top is nicely browned and the filling is bubbly.
+- Bake for 20 minutes in pre-heated oven.
+Reduce heat to 375°F. Continue baking 15 to 20 minutes longer, or until the top is nicely browned and the filling is bubbly.
 Transfer to wire rack.
 Let cool at least 20 minutes, ideally longer, before serving.